solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 Put together, all this means that you have no way of ensuring that you will get something useful for your money, _but_ you will still be tied to that system for quite a while.
 As I said, it is hopeless.
 What will then happen, if it is hopeless?
-With your tender, you will get what you will get.
+With your call for tenders, you will get what you will get.
 You can't really ensure that it will be something useful, but there _are_ some ways to ensure that it will be useless.

 ## The partial solutions to the fundamental problem